Jon-Biz/simple-static-react-aframe/README.md

-#Simple Static React-Aframe
+# Simple Static React-Aframe

 This repo is minimal boilerplate for VR sites written in React and Aframe.

-**It's also out of date, and not working in modern browsers.
-Pull requests welcome.**
+## 2/14/22 It's also out of date, and appears not to be working in modern browsers.
+Pull requests welcome.

 It is intended for to get you up and developing with a minimum of fuss and configuration for a static, single page React & Aframe site.
 This repo gives you: